Why Long-Term Motivation Fades After Six Weeks

+Long-term motivation is sustained by identity connection, autonomy, and satisfaction with the process itself, not by willpower or the initial burst of excitement.
 You start strong.
-The first two weeks of any new goal feel electric — the gym visits happen, the writing sessions stack up, the early mornings stick.
+The first two weeks of any new goal feel electric.
+The gym visits happen, the writing sessions stack up, the early mornings stick.
 Then somewhere around week six, the energy drains out.
 Long-term motivation is the thing everyone wants but few people understand at a structural level.

-Psychologists Edward Deci and Richard Ryan at the University of Rochester spent decades studying why some people sustain effort for years and others burn out in months, and their findings point to something most productivity advice gets wrong [1].
+Psychologists Edward Deci and Richard Ryan at the University of Rochester spent decades studying why some people sustain effort for years and others burn out in months, and their work points to something most productivity advice gets wrong [1].
 The problem isn’t that you lack discipline.
 The problem is that the motivational fuel you started with is the wrong type for a long race.

 Long-term motivation is the sustained internal drive to pursue a goal across months or years, powered primarily by identity connection, autonomy, and accumulated satisfaction rather than by initial excitement or external pressure.
 Long-term motivation differs from short-term motivation in that it requires a shift from outcome expectations to experienced rewards.